Annual Reports: Mandatory for Public Companies

-Publicly traded companies in most countries are required to publish an Annual Report to Shareholders before their annual meeting to elect directors.
-Regulatory bodies in some countries also require that public companies meet their reporting requirements by filing additional, more detailed reports (see the final section in this article for more on US Form 10-K, UK Form AR01, and Canadian Form AIF).
+By law, public companies in most countries must publish an Annual Report to Shareholders before each annual meeting to elect directors.
+Regulatory bodies in some places also mandate requirements for additional reports with more detail.
+See the final section in this article for more on US Form 10-K, UK Form AR01, and Canadian Form AIF.

-The Annual Report to Shareholders can be thought of as a "State-of-the-Company-Report," with two general purposes, or two levels of meaning.
+The Annual Report to Shareholders is essentially a "State-of-the-Company-Report," with two general purposes, or two levels of meaning.

-As a result, some businesspeople regard the Annual report essentially as a marketing vehicle for the company and its management.
-The reader's challenge—when reading any marketing message—is to decide which interpretations of historical data are reasonable or likely, and which are more speculative.
+As a result, some businesspeople regard the annual report primarily as a marketing vehicle for the company and its management.
+The reader's challenge—as when reading any marketing message—is to decide which interpretations of historical data are reasonable or likely, and which are more speculative.

-Those who read the typical annual report carefully and fully will probably sense that challenge in every major section of the report.
-Discussions below emphasize both the factual data and the underlying messages that officers and directors usually intend to communicate in each section of the Annual Report.
+Those who read the typical annual report carefully will probably sense that challenge in every significant section of the document.
+Discussions below emphasize both the factual data and the underlying messages that officers and directors typically intend for each part of the annual report.

-Annual Reports to Shareholders in most countries have a structure similar to that described by the US Securities and Exchange Commission:
+Annual Reports to Shareholders in most countries have a structure similar to this description from the US Securities and Exchange Commission: